Of Quotes and Learnings, From Investors and Hindi Movies: Jigneshbhai and Swami

 Department of Internet Control: Creating Jobs by Screening Social Content: Jigneshbhai and Swami

-“Take the first left after the third signal from here” my South Indian friend Swami said to the person asking him directions in cold Delhi over hot coffee.
+“Take the first left after the third signal from here” my friend Swami said to the person asking him directions in cold Delhi over hot coffee.
 “This is the 10th car since morning asking me for the address of the Ministry of Human Resources or Ministry of Information Technology” remarked Swami.
-“Looks like … Read more
+“Looks like there is … Read more

 Play for the Country: The Noble Intentions of our Cricketers: Jigneshbhai and Swami

-My South Indian friend Swami had just returned from Australia, and joined us directly over the weekend coffee, straight from the airport.
+My friend Swami had just returned from Australia, and joined us directly over the weekend coffee, straight from the airport.
 My broker friend and I were discussing what’s in store for the markets, specially after this mass downgrade done by S&P to European nations, when Swami barged in.
-After a long time, Jigneshbhai … Read more
+After a long time, Jigneshbhai was not … Read more

 Ranjit’s Newsletter